-Are you are a smoker that smokes e-cigarettes for whether if you are trying to quit smoking or because it is claimed that e-cigs are less harmful than smoking.
+Are you a smoker that smokes e-cigarettes whether you are trying to quit smoking or because it is claimed that e-cigs are less harmful than smoking?
 Every country has different laws and customs.
-And Thailand is no exception to having very different laws than from the US or the European countries.
+And Thailand is no exception to having very different laws than the US or European countries.
 Can you vape in Thailand?

 No, vaping is illegal in Thailand since 2014.
 If you are caught vaping or caught with an e-cigarette, the punishment can be a fine of up to 30,000 Baht and a 10-year jail sentence.
 A good few countries around the world have e-cigarettes and vaping banned mainly because these are new and there are a few unknowns around vaping.

-In this post, we will go through can you vape in Thailand.
+In this post, we will go through if you can vape in Thailand.
 Let’s get started!

 Read More On Thailand

 - Should I Exchange Money Before I Travel To Thailand?

 - How Much Does A Beer Cost in Thailand?

 - What Are The Best Party Islands in Thailand?